CDCgov/BART-Survival/paper.md

     - the number of observation censored
     - the total number of observations eligible to have an event  (at risk) at the start of the interval

-    Continuing the above example the corresponding frequencies for each interval are:
+    Continuing the above example, the corresponding frequencies for each interval are:

     $$
     \begin{matrix}